Skip to content

 • A direct blob is stored independently as a file in the blobs folder under storage_root

-• A chunked blob is cut into serval chunks, and the chunks are stored as files in blobs/_chunks
+• A chunked blob is reconstructed from chunk groups and chunks, and new chunk payloads are stored as pack entries

 Chunk and Chunk Group